CompTIA Security+ Exam Notes

 WIRELESS AUTHENTICATION METHODS

 These authenticate the device only.
-These devices do not use TLS as this is only used with certificates.
-Do not use a username only a password (PSK).
+These devices do not use TLS, which is only used with certificates.
+Do not use a username; only use a password (PSK).

 WEP (Wired Equivalent Privacy)